Strategic Audit: Cubic Transportation Systems

 Cubic Transportation Systems, Inc. (CTS) is a highly advanced company that designs and produces automated fare collection systems for mass transit administries.
-The company deliver integrated fare collection systems that comprises of access control, revenue control, fare payment, vending of cards, communications of data, and information management.
+The company deliver integrated fare collection systems that comprise access control, revenue control, fare payment, vending of cards, communications of data, and information management.
 In addition to this, the card and commercial services are also offered by the company, for instance hosting of central systems and functions, financial settlement, card making, distribution and marketing.
 The speciality of the company is its buses, trains and ferries ticketing and payment systems by using smartcards and mobile phones (Smartphones).

 In this manner, it is apparent that company offers wide range of services that involves customer support, software support and operations services.
 Although, the company has wide global reach, but is striving to capture the market of Middle East and North Africa to tap these emerging markets and gain high revenues (Cubic Transportation Systems 2013).